100 Notable alumni of

 -

-Robert LeRoy Diamond was an American actor active in the 1950s and 1960s before retiring from the profession and becoming a lawyer.
-He is best known as the child lead in the television series Fury.
+Robert LeRoy Diamond was an American actor active during the 1950s and 1960s before retiring from the profession and becoming a lawyer.
+He is known best as the child protagonist for the television series Fury.

 -